hibbitts-design/docsify-open-publishing-starter-kit-for-import/README.md

 1. Fork this repository
 2. Copy the Git address of your newly forked GitHub repository
-3. Import this project, using the Git address previously copied to your clipboard
+3. Import this project into your PaaS environment, using the Git address previously copied to your clipboard
+4. Setup and configure the needed service to push GitHub repository changes to your PaaS environment
-4. And you're done!
+5. And you're done!

 📝 "Edit the Page on GitHub" Link Setup
 ---